 Comfrey, Symphytum officinale, a versatile plant known for its remarkable properties, probably has the widest range of uses in a permaculture system...

-Fermentation is a process that has been utilised for centuries in various industries, including the production of biofertilisers.
-Biofertilisers are...
+Why Use Fermentation to Produce Biological Fertilisers?
+Fermentation is a process that has been utilised for centuries in various industries,...

 How to Reduce Farm Odours with Beneficial Microbes